google-research/skai/docs/assessment_instructions.md

 ## Step 4: Generate Unlabeled Examples

 The next step is to extract examples of buildings in the AOI from the before and after images, and save them in SKAI's training example format.
 Run the following command to do that.
-Simultaneously, the command will also create a Cloud example labeling task

 ```
 $ python generate_examples_main.py \